Why Don’t We All Become Anarchists?

 The word anarchy, as used by most anarchists, describes a non-ruled, classless society that lives harmoniously, and rests on the possibilities of voluntary cooperation and mutual help of people, based on self-determination and personal participation.
 In the place of ruling political structures and economic institutions, anarchists propose social relations founded on “voluntary” formation of groups of independent individuals, mutual help, and self-management.

-It’s impossible that the kid in the bus has read the above — I’d be damned if he has read anything at all, ever — but perhaps he is vaguely familiar with these ideas from the discussions between “theoreticians” and other wise men of Exarcheia Square(1) that he overheard.
-I’ve never talked to the said people, but I don’t think I missed anything, because I’ve read the real theoreticians of anarchism, from philosophers to politicians — those who were not assimilated by the establishment.
+It’s impossible that the kid in the bus has read the above — I’d be damned if he has read anything at all, ever — but perhaps he is vaguely familiar with these ideas from the discussions between “theoreticians” and other wise men that he overheard in the cafés of Exarcheia Square(*) in Athens.
+I’ve never talked to the said gurus, but I don’t think I missed anything, because I’ve read the real theoreticians of anarchism, from philosophers to politicians — those who were not assimilated by the Establishment.

 However, whoever is opposed to anarchism must, I think, take seriously into consideration Noam Chomsky’s words: